istruthseeker/dubo-chatbot-project/README.md

 # DUBO
 <a href="https://heroku.com/deploy" target="_blank"><img src="https://www.herokucdn.com/deploy/button.svg"></a>

-This project was made in 2018 as a question-answer based chatbot, serve University of Economics, Danang, Vietnam.
-The method was used in the code is TF-IDF and focused on handling Vietnamese with example of dataset given in the code.
+**Project Overview**

+This project, developed in 2018, is a question-and-answer based chatbot designed to serve the University of Economics in Danang, Vietnam.
+It employs the TF-IDF method and primarily focuses on processing the Vietnamese language.
+Examples of datasets are provided within the code to illustrate its application.

+**Installation Instructions**

-To install please follow the requirements.
+To install the project, please adhere to the provided requirements.
+Detailed instructions and necessary dependencies are listed to facilitate a smooth setup and execution of the chatbot.